Varicocele – Symptoms, Causes, Home Remedies

 Generally, varicocele is only permanently fixed through surgical intervention.
 You may be able to decrease your symptoms by avoiding certain exercises.
 Therefore do not delay in consulting a doctor for this problem.

-Any healthy foods that are high in fibre can be good for people with varicocele.
-Poor fibre diets may result in extra strain and pressure when having a bowel movement, this can worsen your varicocele.
+Any healthy foods that are high in fiber can be good for people with varicocele.
+Poor fiber diets may result in extra strain and pressure when having a bowel movement, which can worsen your varicocele.
 Fibre-rich diets ensure smoother digestion and bowel movements.